davesag/ERC884-reference-implementation/README.md

 ## Status

-ERC-884 is a `DRAFT` proposal to standardise an ERC20 compatible Token that conforms to Regulation A+.
+ERC-884 is a `DRAFT` proposal to standardise an ERC20 compatible Token that is compliant with Delaware General Corporate Law.

 It has not been accepted yet and the details are subject to change.